Alexandra Eames: Partnership with Robert Goren

 Eames' pragmatic, analytical investigative style and acerbic humor serves as a balance against Goren's often eccentric investigation and interrogation methods.
 Their working relationship is close and supportive, but there is sometimes tension and conflict between them.
 Eames and Goren did not see eye-to-eye at first; puzzled by his interrogation methods, she had asked her superior officer for a new partner.
 She soon learned to appreciate his investigative skill, however, and withdrew the request, all without ever revealing this to Goren.
 In turn, Goren respects Eames' tenacity and steadiness under pressure.

 Although Goren and Eames have never been romantically involved, they both have shown professional and personal loyalty to one another.
 During Eames' absence due to her maternity leave, Goren makes the connection to a suspect missing his partner and compares his temporary partner G. Lynn Bishop (Samantha Buck) unfavorably to Eames.
 In the episode "Blind Spot," when Eames is abducted, Goren is in obvious distress over her welfare.
 When Goren is suspended and decides to go undercover on his own in a prison where his nephew has witnessed abuses, Eames keeps in communication with him and asks for their Captain's help when his plans go awry.

 Goren decides to go undercover during his suspension and does not inform Eames of this decision, which causes a considerable conflict between them after his actions come to light.
 Goren apologizes and states that he wanted to keep Eames away from the situation, but she reacts angrily and replies that his actions were based on selfishness and that "all [his] wounds are self-inflicted."
 Additionally, when the case of Eames' late husband is reopened (see "Joseph Dutton" section below), Eames is in obvious distress regarding Goren reviewing her late husband's case and tells him that it is "not one of [his] puzzles."

-At the end of the two-part Season 9 premiere "Loyalty" dealing with Ross' murder, Eames is promoted to Lieutenant (she has recently passed the exams) and assigned as Captain (pro tem, pending her Captain's exams) of the Major Case Squad.
-She is also told to fire Goren for his physical altercation with their prime suspect earlier in the episode.
-When she carries out this first duty as Captain pro tem, Goren tells her not to worry, as he believes his recent actions made his dismissal unavoidable.
-He kisses Eames on the cheek and they share an embrace before he leaves; Eames then places her own gun and badge on her new desk and calls the Chief to (supposedly) resign from the force.
+At the end of the two-part Season 9 premiere "Loyalty" dealing with Ross' murder, Eames is offered command of the Major Case Squad on the condition that she fire Goren.
+She does so, but immediately turns in her badge and gun and quits the NYPD.
 Neither Eames nor Goren appear for the remainder of the season.

 After a year's absence, Eames and Goren again became the series' lead characters for its tenth and final season.
 No explanation is given for their reinstatement.